syarul/keet/README.md

 ## Foward

 - Keet.js embrace javascript OO and it's first class functions.
-- For the most part, you can follow js best practices, for Keet.js use closure or object as the main component.
+- For the most part, you can follow standard javascript best practices,
+- It's better to holds Keet.js components inside closure or object, for a maintainable code
+- Use the debug mode by passing boolean true or string 'debug' to Keet constructor for a quick trace of elements rendering behavior or failed hookup between components
+- Having trouble of unrendered elements or rendering order issue? ```Keet.prototype.compose(fn)``` has a callback function(fn) which execute after its rendered to DOM
-- Use ```Keet.prototype.register/unreg``` to swap components.
+- Use ```Keet.prototype.register/unreg``` to swap components, so components by any means are highly reusable
-- All Keet.prototypes return itself, chaining methods is supported
+- All Keet.prototypes return itself, chaining methods is supported all along

 ## Version history